There is always a trade-off

 rate.
 Many companies are not buying servers anymore and hosting themselves, they are leveraging the power and scale of cloud providers.
 Oracle and Microsoft have effectively become cloud companies and are actively promoting this.

-of Office 365 commercial now number over 85 million, up more than 37% year over year.
+Monthly active users of Office 365 commercial now number over 85 million, up more than 37%

+year over year.
 The SaaS CRM leader, Salesforce, now has a market cap of US$61.32B(at time of writing) and is a 100% cloud company.
-You cannot install their software onsite.
+You cannot install their software

 These vendors, large or small, are all too aware of the kind of scrutiny placed on cloud or SaaS providers.
 To do business with big companies, you need to pass through vetting processes and lengthy due diligence questionnaires.
 Ever seen these kind of questions